Back to all terms

 During this crisis, policymakers discovered significant gaps in how financial markets were monitored and regulated.
 Many financial institutions, including hedge funds, operated with minimal oversight.
 When these institutions took excessive risks and failed, the damage spread throughout the entire financial system.
 Congress responded by creating Dodd-Frank to close these regulatory gaps and provide better protection for consumers and the broader economy.

-The Act fundamentally changed how many financial institutions operate, with particularly significant impacts on hedge funds—private investment funds that typically serve wealthy individuals and institutional investorsProfessional investors such as pension funds, insurance companies, and asset managers who invest on behalf of others..
+The Act fundamentally changed how many financial institutions operate, with particularly significant impacts on hedge funds—private investment funds that typically serve wealthy individuals and .

 Before Dodd-Frank, many hedge fund managers could avoid registering with the Securities and Exchange Commission (SEC) by using a clever loophole.
 The law allowed investment advisers to skip registration if they advised fewer than fifteen clients.
 Since hedge fund managers could count each fund as a single "client" rather than counting the individual investors in those funds, many large hedge fund managers remained completely unregistered.